ivy-llc/ivy/docs/partial_source/deep_dive/data_types.rst

 in :mod:`ivy/functional/frontends/frontend_name/__init__.py`.
 We should always use these functions in any frontend implementation, to ensure we follow exactly the same promotion rules as the frontend framework uses.

+It should be noted that data type promotion is only used for unifying data types of inputs to a common one for performing various operations.
+Examples shown above demonstrate the usage of ``add`` operation.
+As different data types cannot be simply summed, they are promoted to a least common type, according to the presented promotion table.
+This ensures that functions always return specific and expected values, independently of the specified backend.

+However, data promotion is never used for increasing the accuracy or precision of the computations.
+For example, if two ``float32`` values are divided, the produced result will still be a ``float32``, even though the result's precision can be improved by promoting it to a ``float64``.
+Therefore, Ivy does not upcast specific values to improve the stability or precision of the computation.
+User expects a specific behavior and memory constraints whenever they specify and use concrete data types, and those decisions should be respcted.

 Arguments in other Functions
 ----------------------------